marlene32100/nordicGlamping/README.md

 I tested further with [Google Test Mobile Friendly](https://search.google.com/test/mobile-friendly) and the result was really good.
 The website performs well on mobile phones.

 ![Result for Google Test Mobile Friendly: ok](assets/images/readme/mobileFriendly.png)

+After testing with Lighthouse in Chrome DevTools, I added rel="noopener" to the external links to improve security.

 ### Bugs